 Outside all those individual jurisdictions lies the concept of society.
 Societies are real, each a voluntary association featuring exactly one property: an interplay of reputations.
 There are no inherent or potential laws, except by way of fraud.
 There are no inherent or potential rights, except by way of fraud.
 There are no involuntary contracts, except by way of fraud.

-Depending on the set of laws that a person chooses to impose upon their own actions within their own jurisdiction of flesh and mind, others might accuse them at some point of committing fraud.
+Depending on the set of self-styled laws that a person chooses to impose upon their own actions within their own jurisdiction of flesh and mind, others might accuse them at some point of committing fraud.
 A reputation is a delicate thing, no one owns the slightest bit of theirs for each is the exclusive property of society — each exists only as part of the ongoing interplay.
 In turn, a set of reputations that is undergoing constant changes in both size and consequence represents each society’s one and only property.

 When a person pays little heed to either the design or the implementation of their jurisdictional authority over themselves, when others consider a person’s actions as dangerous to their reputation, that’s when the person in question starts to exist more and more outside the boundaries of society.
 Existing outside the boundaries of society is about as dangerous as life can ever get.
-Society itself cannot punish anyone, because there is no such thing as group action, but plenty of individuals exist who would be willing to face the consequences of their decision to hunt down and kill someone whom they feel is no more a part of society than any other animal.
+Society itself cannot punish anyone, because there is no such thing as group action, but plenty of individuals exist who would be willing to face the consequences of their decision to hunt down and kill someone who they feel is no more a part of society than any other animal.
 Hatfields and McCoys are incapable of genocide, but a succession of President Hatfields and Prime Minister McCoys is guaranteed to “give it the college try” after concluding that “citizens” are not “behaving properly.”

 How, then, do fraudsters wanting more properties for themselves — but not wanting to be hunted down like an animal — manage to trick others into believing that some Social Contract nonsense turns certain people into legitimate stewards of society’s misnomered commonwealth?
 There is only one possible way: behavioralist mind control.